17 Tips To Prepare Your Online Store For Holiday Sales

 Keep an eye on the statistics during the campaign.
 Noticing problems with the website on time and solving them quickly will make all the difference.
 For example, if people are leaving the page right before making a purchase, that means something prevents them from paying for the product.

-View the error widget in Tilda’s dashboard.
-For example, if the form receiver stops working, you’ll see a notification right away and you’ll be able to replace it with another service.
-Even if you don’t immediately notice that the forms are disabled, user data won’t be lost.
-You’ll find them in the "Leads" section of the Tilda dashboard.
+Check the error widget in Tilda's dashboard.
+For example, if the connected data collection service stops working for any reason, you'll see a notification right away and can switch to another service.
+Even if you don't notice immediately that the forms are disabled, no user data will be lost — all submissions will appear in the "Leads" section of the Tilda dashboard.

 What Should Be Done After the Online Sale